qiboteam/qibo/examples/benchmarks/results/QFT.md

 # Quantum Fourier Transform

+The Quantum Fourier Transform is used as a subroutine in many quantum algorithms and thus constitutes an example with great practical importance.
+The gates used in this circuit are ``H``, ``CZPow``, and ``SWAP``, all of which are available in Qibo and other used libraries, except QCGPU where ``SWAP`` was implemented using three ``CNOT`` gates.

 ## Quantum Fourier Transform (`complex64`)

 `nqubits` | Qibo (GPU) | Qibo (multi-GPU) | QCGPU (GPU) | Qibo (CPU) | Qibo (CPU-1) | QCGPU (CPU) | Cirq (CPU) | TFQ (CPU)